 [time-restrict on="2015-01-01" off="2015-01-11"] This is a limited time offer [/time-restrict]

 To show and hide content on a recurring schedule, you can use the

 [time-restrict-repeat] shortcode.
-Your options are a daily, weekly and monthly schedule.
+Your options are a daily, weekly, monthly or annual schedule.

 A daily schedule takes the following form: